Nosebleed

 Holding an icepack (or a bag of frozen peas wrapped in a tea towel) on the top of the nose may help reduce the blood flow.
 But the evidence to show it works is not very strong.

-If doctors can see where the blood is coming from, they may seal it by pressing a stick with a chemical on it to stop the bleeding.
+If you have a nosebleed and a doctor can see where the blood is coming from, they may use a stick with a chemical on it to stop the bleeding.
+This is pushed into the nostril to seal the area.

-If this is not possible, doctors might pack your nose with sponges to stop the bleeding.
+If this is not possible, they might pack your nose with ribbon gauze or sponge, to stop the bleeding.
 You may need to stay in hospital for a day or two.

 When a nosebleed stops